 - Timing will stop 7 hours and 30 minutes after the start of the first distance.
 Runners arriving to the finishing area after that will not get a registered time.

 - Participants must wear their bib numbers clearly visible on the front of their running attire for the entire duration of the race.
 Each bib number is registered to a particular runner and is only valid for that individual.
 Any deviation from this will result in the non-validation of the runner's time.

-- Participants are responsible for their timing chips, which are assigned to them on a rental basis.
-Each participant may only carry one chip.
+- Participants will get bib number with built in timing chip.
 Participants are responsible for ensuring that the bib is registered to their names and that it is only used by the person registered for the chip.
 The bib number has to be fastened to the front of the t-shirt.
-If a participant fails to do this, the following rule applies: "No chip—no time" (see further information here).
+If a participant fails to do this, the following rule applies: "No bib number—no time" (see further information here).